To preserve the universal value of the arts for all people.

-Today the Frank Lloyd Wright Trust has 55 employees and 500 volunteers who serve an audience of 135,000 site visitors and 950,000 virtual visitors from around the world each year.
-Trust activities include tours, workshops, teacher training, student internships, school outreach, family activities, multi-media programs, a restoration resource center, library/archive, a membership program, a travel program, and multi-channel merchandising operated by the Trust and the Trust in alliance with its Chicago area partner organizations.
+Today the Frank Lloyd Wright Trust has 40 employees and 500 volunteers who serve an audience of 150,000 site visitors and 1 million virtual visitors from around the world each year.
+Trust activities include tours, workshops, teacher training, student internships, school outreach, family activities, multi-media programs, library/archive, a membership program, a travel program, and multi-channel merchandising operated by the Trust and the Trust in alliance with its Chicago area partner organizations.
 The Trust is governed by a Board of Directors to whom the President and CEO reports.
 The Trust receives donations and grants from local, national and international individuals, foundations and corporations.

-Trust historic sites are located in five Chicago area locations:
+The Trust conducts ongoing historic preservation and operates public tours, programs and events at major Wright sites in five Chicago area locations:

 Frank Lloyd Wright Home and Studio (1889-1909), 951 Chicago Avenue, Oak Park, IL 60302

 The Rookery Light Court (1905-07), 209 South LaSalle Street, Chicago, IL 60604

 Unity Temple (1905-08), 875 Lake Street, Oak Park, IL 60301

 Frederick C. Robie House (1908-10), 5757 South Woodlawn Avenue, Chicago, IL 60637

 Emil Bach House (1915), 7415 North Sheridan Road, Chicago, IL 60626